nearform/commentami/docs/README.md

 To get up and running with Commentami, see the installation steps in the [README](https://github.com/nearform/commentami).

-Too see some example on how to configure the server to deal with authentication and users data you can go [here](/example-auth-and-user-data)
+Too see an example on how to configure the server to deal with authentication and users data you can go [here](/example-auth-and-user-data)

+Too see an example on how to use realtime notifications you can check out our [notifications example](/example-notifications)